In a nutshell

 Navigating the AI hype cycle

-Despite ChatGPT-4 being widely released only two years ago, it feels as though we’ve already reached the trough of disillusionment.
+Despite ChatGPT-4 being widely released only a couple of years ago, it feels as though we’ve already reached the trough of disillusionment.
 The initial excitement around generative AI tools has settled, and businesses are now grappling with the real challenge: turning AI potential into meaningful outcomes.

 At Qover, we see AI’s potential and are investing heavily in its capabilities.
 However, I also acknowledge the reality: as pioneers in our sector, we will experience both the advantages (first-mover benefits) and the challenges (navigating the unknown and course-correcting when necessary).
 We’re committed to being at the forefront of AI adoption in insurance, but we want to do so responsibly, ensuring the needs of our partners and their customers remain the priority.